Alexandra182/mini-violin/README.md

 # mini-violin
-A tiny electric violin based on an ATTiny85 microcontroller ♫
+A mini PCB violin based on an ATTiny85 microcontroller ♫

 ![PCB top](/images/bottom.png)